jojojovela/startup/notes.md

  - req.params[0] would contain "something" (the entire matched string).
  - req.params[1] would be undefined because there is only one capturing group.

+# Middleware
+- Middleware is a software layer that sits between different components or systems, facilitating communication, processing, or transformation of data.
+It's a piece of software that can intercept and process requests and responses as they travel between components.
+- Primarily focuses on enhancing the communication and processing of requests and responses in a system.
+It's a layer that intercepts and acts upon data flowing between components.
+- Imagine a relay race: Middleware is like the relay baton.
+In a relay race, each runner passes the baton to the next one.
+Similarly, in software, middleware is a helper that handles tasks between different parts of a program.
+It can modify, log, or process information as it moves between components.
+- **Example:** Imagine a conveyor belt moving between different workers in a factory.
+Each worker (component) can add or modify something on the product (data), and the conveyor belt (middleware) ensures it reaches the next worker as intended.

+# Mediator
+- The Mediator pattern is a behavioral design pattern where an object (the mediator) centralizes communication between other objects (colleagues) without them needing to be directly aware of each other.
+It promotes loose coupling between components by having them communicate indirectly through a mediator.
+- Primarily focuses on managing communication and interaction between different objects or components in a way that reduces direct dependencies.
+It promotes a more loosely coupled architecture.
+- Imagine a group chat: In a group chat, people talk to each other without directly messaging everyone.
+Instead, they use a central chat room where messages are shared.
+The chat room is like a mediator, helping people communicate without knowing every individual.
+- **Example:** Think of different objects or parts of a program as people in a team.
+They don't talk directly but communicate through a shared mediator.
+This keeps them loosely connected, and changes in one part don't directly affect others.